 Sabato’s exam stands out as one of the best I’ve ever seen.
-In over 20 years I’ve rarely observed anything like it.
-What it has in common with all the other best tasting exams I’ve witnessed is that once the candidate started tasting they went far, far away into their own world and stayed there until time was up.
+In the last 20 years I’ve rarely observed anything like it.
+What it has in common with all the other best tasting exams I’ve witnessed, is that once the candidate started tasting they went far, far away into their own world and stayed there until time was up.
 It's as if everything but the glasses in front of them doesn’t exist.

 There’s an enormous benefit to being able to establish a deep, focused state for exam purposes--or practically anything else for that matter.
-For the student it creates an optimal state in which a highly complex task like a tasting exam can be done proficiently without outside distraction while at the same time avoiding nerves and anything remotely connected to the flight/fight mechanism.
-This kind of intensely focused state is often called the “zone” by athletes and other performers and the best of them become very proficient at getting into and staying in their zone when needed.
+For the student, it creates an optimal state in which a highly complex task like a tasting exam can be done proficiently without outside distraction, while at the same time avoiding nerves and anything remotely connected to the flight/fight/freeze mechanism.
+This kind of intensely focused state is often called the “zone” by athletes and other performers, and the best of them become very proficient at getting into and staying in their zone when needed.

-Personally I’m able to drop into a zone pretty quickly when tasting by looking down at about a 45° and slightly to the left and asking myself some form of the question, “What’s there?”
-What’s also important other than the specific place I look is the fact that my eyes are slightly unfocused and I’m staring in space about 18-24 inches away and again down and slightly to the left.
+Personally I’m able to drop into a zone pretty quickly when tasting by looking down at approximately 45°, slightly to the left, and asking myself some form of the question, “What’s there?”
+What’s also important is the fact that my eyes are slightly unfocused and I’m staring in space about 18-24 inches away--again down and slightly to the left.

-Throughout the course of a day we constantly change our focus and state of awareness from holding a conversation to driving to watching TV to taking part in a physical activity such as jogging.
-Further, as we go through our day we process information from the outside world with our preferred sensory system or modality which is visual for practically everyone.
+Throughout the course of a day, we constantly change our focus and state of awareness, from holding a conversation to driving to watching TV to taking part in a physical activity such as jogging.
+Further, as we go through our day we process information from the outside world with our preferred sensory system or modality, which is visual for practically everyone.
 In short, most of us represent our experience internally with pictures and movies.
-With that, try an exercise called “overlapping” to get a sense of what it feels like to be in a deep state of focused concentration.
+Given that, try an exercise called “overlapping” to get a sense of what it feels like to be in a deep state of focused concentration.
 Overlapping involves using a past memory—again highly visual--and paying close attention to all the other sensory information associated with the memory which then quickly results in a deeply focused—and one might even say altered—state.
-It’s simple to do:
+It’s simple to do using the following directions.

-1. Go inside and think of a memory of a physical activity such as riding a bike, jogging or swimming are good examples.
-Bring up the memory as vividly as you can; if it’s jogging see the path in front of you in detail as you move quickly and easily along.
+1. Go inside and think of a memory of a physical activity; riding a bike, jogging, or swimming are good examples.
+Bring up the memory as vividly as you can; if it’s jogging, see the path in front of you in detail as you move quickly and easily along.